EOEPCA/application-hub-context/docs/jupyterhub-api.md

 # Using JupyterHub API

-See https://jupyterhub.readthedocs.io/en/stable/reference/rest-api.html for more information on the JupyterHub API.
+See [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/reference/rest-api.html) for more information on the JupyterHub API.

+The code examples below show how the JupyterHub REST API can be used with Python and the `requests` module.

 ## Groups